-Sure Signs You Have a Heart Problem, According to Doctors
+Sure Signs You May Have a Heart Problem, According to Doctor

 Heart disease, a term used to describe several different types of heart conditions, is not only common, but incredibly fatal.
 "Heart disease remains the #1 cause of death in the US, accounting for over 850,000 deaths per year," interventional cardiologist Shon Chakrabarti, MD, explains to Eat This, Not That!
 Health.